You can use FineOps to deploy FineReport 11.0 projects.

 If you are uncertain about the business usage, you can estimate the user volume based on the number of employees and select the corresponding scheme.

-If the user volume and business usage corresponds to different schemes, choose the scheme with higher configuration.
+If the user volume and business usage correspond to different schemes, choose the scheme with the higher configuration.

-For example, if the number of registered users is 1800 (which corresponds to Scheme One) and the number of concurrent scheduled tasks is 90 (which corresponds to Scheme Two), you should select Scheme Two that requires higher configuration.
+For example, if the number of registered users is 1800 (which corresponds to Scheme One) and the number of concurrent scheduled tasks is 90 (which corresponds to Scheme Two), you should select Scheme Two, which requires higher configuration.

 As usage increases over time, if your current server resources become insufficient and require expansion, contact FanRuan technical support personnel for assistance.